 Firefox Snap is the clear winner when it comes to capabilities with support for video-conferencing, USB security token, and video playback.
 These are arguably attack-surfaces you may be better without.
 You can use a separate browser for these tasks only.
 It comes down to whether you need these features regularly or not.

 The performance story is quite interesting.
 The Flatpak sandbox hurts Firefox’s web performance badly.
 But it’s the Snap version that feels slow to use.
 The perceived performance may vary greatly depending on your hardware and which type of delays annoys you.

-Update (): Alexander Larsson from Red Hat pointed out that Firefox Flatpak isn’t built with PGO.
+Update (): Alexander Larsson from Red Hat pointed out that Fedora Flatpak isn’t built with PGO.
 This could account for the performance difference.
-It’s also something concrete that Fedora can improve on to help bring performance on par with Firefox running directly on the host.
+It’s also something concrete that Fedora Linux can improve on to help bring performance on par with Firefox running directly on the host.

-I think I’ll migrate to Firefox Flatpak at the start of the new year.
+I think I’ll migrate to Fedora Flatpak at the start of the new year.

 I may find the time to test Qubes OS first, though.
 It’s a Linux distribution where many tasks of the operating system is independently isolated from everything else.
 Although, I’m not sure whether I’d sleep better or lose sleep over jumping feet-first into something as complex as Qubes OS.